-Evidence pertaining to VOC emissions shall show - either an attestation of compliance with, or documentation of test data that are required in renewable energy resources required for the generation and supply of electricity.
+Evidence pertaining to VOC emissions shall show - either an attestation of compliance with, renewable energy resources required for the generation and supply of electricity.
 It should be noted that Primary Energy Demand - Renewable (PERT) generally represents a small percentage of the production phase primary energy demand with the bulk of the demand coming from non-renewable energy resources.